armory/docs/content/en/docs/installation/guide/air-gapped.md

 It may be necessary to include your AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY for your custom/private s3 bucket.

-### Enabling a new version of Armory Spinnaker
+### Enabling a new version of Armory

-You can download version `x.y.z` of Armory Spinnaker with this script:
+You can download version `x.y.z` of Armory with this script:

 <details><summary>Show the script</summary>